Blueshirts

-The Army Comrades Association (ACA), later the National Guard, then Young Ireland and finally League of Youth, but best known by the nickname the Blueshirts (Na Léinte Gorma), was a paramilitary organisation in the Irish Free State, founded as the Army Comrades Association in Dublin on 9 February 1932.
+The Army Comrades Association (ACA), later the National Guard, Young Ireland and finally League of Youth, known by the nickname the Blueshirts (Na Léinte Gorma), was a paramilitary organisation in the Irish Free State, founded in 1932.
 The group provided physical protection for political groups such as Cumann na nGaedheal from intimidation and attacks by the IRA.
-Some former members went on to fight for the Nationalists in the Spanish Civil War after the group had been dissolved.
+Some former members went on to fight for the Francoist faction in the Spanish Civil War.

-Most of the political parties whose meetings the Blueshirts protected would merge to become Fine Gael, and members of that party are still sometimes nicknamed "Blueshirts".
-There has been considerable debate in Irish society over whether or not it is accurate to describe the Blueshirts as fascists.
+Most of the political parties whose meetings the Blueshirts protected merged to become Fine Gael, and members of that party are still sometimes nicknamed "Blueshirts".

+There has been debate in Irish historiography over whether or not it was accurate to describe the Blueshirts' ideology as fascism sensu stricto due to their stated preference that the Irish state remain a democracy.

 History

 Origins and early history

 In February 1932, the Fianna Fáil party was elected to lead the Irish Free State government.
 On 18 March 1932, the new government suspended the Public Safety Act, lifting the ban on a number of organisations including the Irish Republican Army.
 Some IRA political prisoners were also released around the same time.
 The IRA and many released prisoners began a "campaign of unrelenting hostility" against those associated with the former Cumann na nGaedheal government.
 Frank Ryan, one of the most prominent socialists in 1930s Ireland, active in both the Republican Congress and the IRA, declared "as long as we have fists and boots, there will be no free speech for traitors".
 There were many cases of intimidation, attacks on persons, and the breaking-up of Cumann na nGaedheal political meetings in the coming months.
-In view of the increased activities of the IRA, National Army Commandant Ned Cronin founded the Army Comrades Association in Dublin on August 11, 1932.
+In view of the increased activities of the IRA, National Army Commandant Ned Cronin founded the Army Comrades Association in Dublin on 11 August 1932.
 As its name suggested, it was designed for Irish Army veterans, a society for former members of the Free State army.
 The ACA felt that freedom of speech was being repressed, and began to provide security at Cumann na nGaedheal events.
 This led to several serious clashes between the IRA and the ACA.
 In August 1932, Thomas F. O'Higgins became the leader of the ACA.
 O'Higgins was joined in the organisation by fellow Cumann na nGaedhael TDs Ernest Blythe, Patrick McGilligan and Desmond Fitzgerald.
 O'Higgins had been chosen as leader partially because his brother Kevin O'Higgins, who had been Cumann na nGaedheal Minister for Justice, had been assassinated by the IRA in 1927.

 By September 1932 the organisation claimed it had over 30,000 members.
 The historian Mike Cronin believes the Blueshirts regularly embellished their numbers and the actual amount was closer to 8,000 at that point.
+Women members were termed "Blue Blouses".